 learning founded in 1963 and sponsored by the Sisters of Divine Providence.
 The

-mission of the College is reinforced by our tagline, Engaging Minds.
+mission of the University is reinforced by our tagline, Engaging Minds.
 Embracing the World., which describes the unique

 experience students find on our campus because of our commitment to quality